self-atari/icfp2025/writeup/writeup.md

 Milner and William of Backus[^puns], who are sneaking into the "Library of Lambdas" to read as much as they can (again, FP \~flavor\~).

-[^puns]: Puns on _The Name of the Rose_ and computer scientists John Backus and J. Roger Hindley
+[^puns]: Puns on _The Name of the Rose_ and computer scientists Robin Milner and John Backus

 But the Library is a maze of rooms with six doors and we have to make our own map.
 Worse, we can only see the first 'letter' of the names of the rooms (0-4,